 Much has been said and written about leadership in the church in the past several years.
-David Maas writes that godly leadership is an outworking of the virtue of meekness.
+Godly leadership is an outworking of the virtue of meekness.

 This world lauds warmakers, but God says that peacemakers are blessed.
 The first step in becoming a peacemaker is to be reconciled to God.

 Self-righteous people tend to trust in their own heart, be wise in their own eyes, justify themselves, despise or disregard others, and judge or condemn others.